Gfrim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Group: no permission at all
 	Other users: all the permissions
-A script that sets the mode of the file hello to -rwxr-x-wx
+A script that sets the mode of the file hello to -rwxr-x-wx A script that sets the mode of the file hello the same as olleh’s mode.